theta360developers/theta-client-guide/docs/react-native-install.md

 Once you are in `theta-client\demos\demo-react-native` follow the next step

-Eigth command - run `yarn install` if you dont have yarn downloaded on your computer already then you need to get it by running `npm install --global yarn`
+### Seventh command - run `yarn install`

+if you dont have yarn downloaded on your computer already then you need to get it by running `npm install --global yarn`

 Note 1: May need to run Powershell in administrator mode if command isn't working